How to Remove Candle Wax from Glass: Fast, Safe Methods That Work

 Remove waxy film and fragrance oils

-- Wash thoroughly with hot, soapy water.
-Use a degreasing dish soap and a bottle brush or sponge to scrub all interior surfaces.
+1. Wash with hot, soapy water.
+Use a degreasing dish soap if you have one.

 Remove sticky labels and glue